Philip Westfall, January 8, 2019

-In this article, our expert team of designers and marketers cover the 10 most important elements you need to consider while designing your homepage, as well as examples of how the most stunning websites turned their homepages into high-performance landing pages.
+In this article, our expert team of designers and marketers share some of the most beautiful homepage designs online today while discussing the 10 most important elements you need to consider when building your own:

 If you’ve ever flipped through a magazine, you will know what we’re talking about.